Piracetam: Mechanisms of action

-Piracetam improves the function of the neurotransmitter acetylcholine via muscarinic cholinergic (ACh) receptors, which are implicated in memory processes.
+Piracetam increases the action of the neurotransmitter acetylcholine via muscarinic cholinergic (ACh) receptors, which are implicated in memory processes.
 Furthermore, piracetam may have an effect on NMDA glutamate receptors, which are involved with learning and memory processes.
 Piracetam is thought to increase cell membrane permeability.
 Piracetam may exert its global effect on brain neurotransmission via modulation of ion channels (i.e., Na+, K+).
 It has been found to increase oxygen consumption in the brain, apparently in connection to ATP metabolism, and increases the activity of adenylate kinase in rat brains.
 Piracetam, while in the brain, appears to increase the synthesis of cytochrome b5, which is a part of the electron transport mechanism in mitochondria.
 But in the brain, it also increases the permeability of some intermediates of the Krebs cycle through the mitochondrial outer membrane.

 Piracetam inhibits N-type calcium channels.
 The concentration of piracetam achieved in central nervous system after a typical dose of 1200 mg (about 100 μM) is much higher than the concentration necessary to inhibit N-type calcium channels (IC50 of piracetam in rat neurons was 3 μM).